 Creek flooding is caused by heavy rainfall in the local catchments.
 It often flows quickly and can cause flash flooding within an hour of areas around creeks and waterways.

 Local overland flow flooding is water that runs across the ground after heavy rain and occurs very quickly.
 This is the most common type of flooding in our city.

 Storm tide flooding is caused when wind from a storm pushes the ocean towards land causing higher than normal sea levels.
 The risk from storm tide or storm surge is increased during times of high tidal flooding and affects low-lying areas close to tidal waterways and shores.

 In 2012, Council released the Brisbane’s FloodSmart Future Strategy 2012-2031 that demonstrates how our city has a multi-level plan to respond to its flood risk.
 This strategy takes an integrated approach to managing flood risk through a co-ordinated mix of flood mitigation infrastructure, flood awareness and information, flood emergency management, land use planning and development control.

-Flood overlay code in the City Plan ensures that future development contributes to creating a safe and flood-resilient city in the future.
+Flood overlay code in City Plan ensures that future development contributes to creating a safe and flood-resilient city in the future.

-The flood overlay code is part of the City Plan and categorises flood susceptibility into five areas – describing how future development might be affected by flooding.
+The flood overlay code is part of City Plan and categorises flood susceptibility into five areas – describing how future development might be affected by flooding.

 The flood overlay code delivers a balanced outcome which recognises the need for new development but which deals with protecting the safety of the community and minimising property impacts from flooding – while not imposing unnecessary costs on the community.
 This is achieved by providing clear guidance for any future development in flood affected areas.